Zachava96/ShowPreciseAccuracyText/README.md

 ## Configuration

-There's only one option, which is to show values for spike dodges.
+There's only one option, which is to show values for spike dodges in \[white label\] or the demo.
 You can change this in the `BepInEx/config/net.zachava.showpreciseaccuracytext.cfg` file by changing `ShowSpikeAccuracy = false` to `ShowSpikeAccuracy = true`

 The comment in that file explains when the value will be shown.